txrun/roman-arabic/README.md

 * And, finally the order of the Roman characters - If the value of a roman character is less than the character following it, then ten times the first character should be more than the second character.

+A function splitRomanNumbers() stores the Arabic value of the individual Roman characters in an array.

+The actual translation to Arabic numbers is done by the function romanToArabic().
+Here, it iterates over the length of the array of split roman characters.
+Two checks are done -
+* If the value in the array is followed by a lesser value number, the current value is simply added to a 'sum' variable
+* If the value in the array is followed by a greater value number, the difference is calculated and added to 'sum',and an iteration is skipped

+After the entire iteration is finished, we have the equavalent arabic value in 'sum'.